• Menu

 December 20, 2017 by // by Holly Leave a Comment

-I know I can’t be the only one in this predicament, so I offer this guide to help you pick some great (non-electronic) gifts for your kids.
-We definitely don’t need any more things in our house that bleep, blurp, or glow!
+Use this guide to help you pick some great (non-electronic) gifts for your kids.
+I don’t know about you, but we definitely don’t need any more things in our house that bleep, blurb, or glow!

 …